ivanklak/theory/React_theory.md

 4. **JSX** - syntax for describing the interface structure.
 5. **isomorphism** -  this means that the server renders the initial HTML for the client using React components.
+6. **one-way data flow**, which describes this sequence of steps to update the app:

+- State describes the condition of the app at a specific point in time
+- The UI is rendered based on that state
+- When something happens (such as a user clicking a button), the state is updated based on what occurred
+- The UI re-renders based on the new state

 React is executed on the client side and rendered on the server side.